Using a compound target group is an easy way to:

 - or require subscribers to meet the criteria of multiple target groups in order to better segment your list.

 A compound target group can also be used to combine target group information from different sources.
-For example, renewal information from your AMS/CRM, mailing activity from Marketing Automation Professional, web tracking from your web site, and even activity from your Higher Logic community can all be combined in a compound target group.
+For example, renewal information from your AMS/CRM, mailing activity from Communications Professional, web tracking from your web site, and even activity from your Higher Logic community can all be combined in a compound target group.

 Create a Compound Target Group